-Expenses applied against the deductible, coinsurance and/or copay levels indicated above will not apply against any deductible, coinsurance, copay levels or maximums under the basic medical portion of the Plan.

-- 9.18 Appropriate descriptive material relating to any changes in benefits as a result of this Agreement shall be distributed to each State agency for internal distribution to enrollees prior to the effective date of the change in benefit.
+- Non-network coverage for mental health and substance abuse treatment is subject to the same deductibles and coinsurance maximums as the non-network Hospital and Basic Medical coverages. - Expenses applied against the deductible, coinsurance and/or copay levels indicated above will not apply against any deductible, coinsurance, copay levels or maximums under the basic medical portion of the Plan.
+Effective January 1, 2012, with the implementation of the Federal Mental Health Parity requirements, covered expenses for non-network mental health and substance abuse treatment will be included in the combined deductible and combined coinsurance maximum as set forth in section 9.3(a) and (b) of this Article. - 9.18 Appropriate descriptive material relating to any changes in benefits as a result of this Agreement shall be distributed to each State agency for internal distribution to enrollees prior to the effective date of the change in benefit.
 The State shall also take all steps necessary to provide revised health insurance booklets to every enrollee as soon as practically possible. - 9.19 The State shall provide toll-free telephone service at the Department of Civil Service Health Insurance Section for information and assistance to employees and dependents on health insurance matters. - 9.20 (a) A permanent full-time employee who is removed from the payroll due to an accepted work related injury or occupational condition shall remain covered under the State Health Insurance Plan and shall be treated as described in Section 13.3(h) of this Agreement. - (b) A permanent full-time employee who is removed from the payroll due to a controverted work related injury or occupational condition will have the right to apply for a health insurance premium waiver.
-The appropriate agency will be responsible to inform the employee of his/her right to apply for the waiver prior to the employee meeting the eligibility requirements for the waiver of premium.

-- 9.21 The confidentiality of individual subscriber claims shall not be violated.
+The appropriate agency will be responsible to inform the employee of his/her right to apply for the waiver prior to the employee meeting the eligibility requirements for the waiver of premium. - 9.21 The confidentiality of individual subscriber claims shall not be violated.
 Except as required to conduct financial and claims processing audits of carriers and coordination of benefit provisions, specific individual claims data, reports or summaries shall not be released by the carrier to any party without the written consent of the individual, insured employee or covered dependent. - 9.22 Eligible PS&T Unit employees enrolled in the Empire Plan will be provided with prescription drug coverage through the Empire Plan Prescription Drug Program.
 The benefits provided shall consist of the following: